 The results from screening the test organisms for the Biodegradability Potential show that isolates that had the highest growth on MSA (H3 and H4) also had higher absorbance and concentration than isolates on Nutrient Agar thus were sent for molecular identification.
 Results of the molecular identification showed the organisms (H3 and H4) to be Pseudomonas putida and Bacillus amyloliquefaciens and with absorbance and concentrations of 1.003, 12.61mg/l and 1.216, 14.91mg/l, respectively as shown in Table 2.
 These organisms were now used to carry out the bioremediation experiment.

 The results of the bacterial counts of wetland soil contaminated with Aquabreak and Teepol, bioaugmented with Bacillus amyloliquefaciens and Pseudomonas putida for enhanced remediation and unenhanced wetland soil which served as control are presented in Tables 2 and 3 and Figures 1 - 4.
 The Total Heterotrophic Bacterial counts for Aquabreak polluted soil showed the individual strain of Bacillus amyloliquefaciens had a higher mean value of 10.21±0.25 CFU/g than the Pseudomonas putida with the lower mean value of 9.63±0.80 CFU/g after 28 days.
 Also, the consortium of Pseudomonas putida and Bacillus amyloliquefaciens had the highest mean value of 10.35±0.15 CFU/g after 28 days.
-Roberts et al., (2020) research on environmental consortium containing Pseudomonas and Bacillus species synergistically degrading polyethylene Terephthalate plastic.
+Roberts et al., (2020) research on environmental consortium containing Pseudomonas and Bacillus species synergistically degrading polyethylene terephthalate plastic.

-Meanwhile, for Total Heterotrophic Bacterial counts in Tee polluted soil, Bacillus amyloliquefaciens showed the highest mean counts of 9.88±0.19 CFU/g, compared to Pseudomonas putida with the lowest mean counts of 9.49±1.06 CFU/g.
+Meanwhile, for total heterotrophic bacterial counts in Tee polluted soil, Bacillus amyloliquefaciens showed the highest mean counts of 9.88±0.19 CFU/g, compared to Pseudomonas putida with the lowest mean counts of 9.49±1.06 CFU/g.
 This result also agrees with the research work carried out by Nrior and Otuogha, (2019), which stated that in freshwater, Bacillus species have the potential to accelerate the degradation of both Rigwash and Aquabreak degreasers, when compared to Pseudomonas species and a consortium of both bio-augmenting bacteria used as biodegradation enhancers.

 The results of the total hydrocarbon content (THC) in the respective wet land soils contaminated with Aqua and Tee degreasers as well as the uncontaminated wetland soils are presented in Figures 5 - 8.
 The amount of THC remediated indicates the enhanced degradation potential of the test organisms (Pseudomonas putida and Bacillus amyloliquefaciens).
 These results are in agreement with Nrior and Otuogha, (2019).